Design a 12V/27W SMPS Circuit with UC3843 SMPS Controller IC

 Oscillator Frequency Selection:

-The frequency of the UC3843 IC can be adjusted according to needs, for our case, the Frequency of the IC is set to 80KHz with the help of the R6 Resistor and C4 capacitor.
-And an additional C5 capacitor is used to filter the power.
+The frequency of the UC3843 IC can be adjusted according to needs.
+For our case, the Frequency of the IC is set to 80KHz with the help of the R6 Resistor and C4 capacitor.
+An additional C5 capacitor is used to filter the power.
+For this UC3843 SMPS schematic, these components are specifically selected to generate an 80kHz ±5% switching frequency, representing an engineering optimum for 20-50W power level designs.

 Construction of Switching Transformer for UC3843 Based 27 Watt SMPS Circuit